-We adopt popular U-Net structure~\cite{ronneberger2015u,li2020natural} as the main architecture illustrated in Fig.~\ref{netm}.
+We adopt popular U-Net structure~\cite{ronneberger2015u,li2020natural} as the main architecture, illustrated in Fig.~\ref{netm}.

-\textbf{Non-Local Matting}: Traditional matting methods usually estimate unknown pixels by investigating color similarity of unknown and known areas, and formulating transition pixels as weight combination of relevant foreground/background pixels based on certain criteria.
-Modeling classic matting in deep learning style, inspired by the startling capability of attention in many computer vision tasks~\cite{vaswani2017attention,wang2018non,yu2018generative,liu2019coherent,li2020natural}, we insert Non-Local attention block into the encoder to serve as a global image feature similarity computer and alpha feature aggregation guidance.
-Fig.~\ref{nonlocal} shows the details about our modified Non-Local attention block.
-Instead of simulating similarity computation by a convolution between unknown region and kernels reshaped from image feature~\cite{li2020natural}, we calculate the similarity between each pixel and the rest via embedded dot-product in the transformed image feature space with scaled softmax~\cite{li2020natural} to normalize.
+\textbf{light-weight Non-local Matting (NLM)}: Traditional matting methods usually estimate unknown pixels by investigating color similarity of unknown/known areas, and formulating transition pixels as weight combination of relevant foreground/background pixels based on certain criteria.
+Inspired by startling capability of attention~\cite{li2020natural}, we design a light-weight non-local attention block to model classic matting in order to promote alpha feature learning and speed up training.
+Fig.~\ref{nonlocal} shows details of our light-weight Non-local attention block.
+Instead of simulating similarity computation by a convolution between unknown region and kernels reshaped from image feature~\cite{li2020natural}, we explicitly calculate similarity between each pixel and the rest via embedded dot-product in the transformed image feature space with scaled softmax normalization.
 And then this pixel-to-pixel relation is employed to reconstruct the original alpha feature $A$ as $A^{\prime}$:

 where $I$ refers to image feature map, $I_{x,y}$ is pixel value at the position $(x,y)$ of $I$, $g^{\prime}(\cdot)$ and $\phi^{\prime}(\cdot)$ denote embedded linear transformation and downscale operation, $d$ is the dimension of original feature map, $U$ is the unknown region, $K=I-U$ and $\mathbf{W}$ is the learnable weight matrix.
-Considering the barrier of high computational cost dot-product calculation brings, we choose stride convolutions to downscale features which can maintain less information loss than pooling or interpolation does.
+Considering the barrier of high computational cost of dot-product calculation, we choose stride convolutions to downscale features which can not only maintain less information loss than pooling or interpolation does, but also speed up training and prevent gradient explosion/vanishing.
 The downscale ratio of $r$ is set to 4 in our experiments.
 Dropout is applied to prevent overfitting, and the residual summation is to stable the training.
 We assume that the attention block escorts the encoder to understand unknown areas and summation connections between encoder and decoder open the information communication gate to assist transition reconstruction in the decoder.